scorpiodiagrams/maths/wiki/gist.md

 > Angles of a triangle add to 180<sup>o</sup>.
 You can prove this prettily, provided you make other assumptions, such as that triangles stay the same shape when you shrink or enlarge them.

 > We study right-angle triangles because all triangles can be split into two right-angle triangles.
-They are great building blocks for more general triangles, which in turn are building blocks of all shapes with many sides.
+They are great building blocks for more general triangles, which in turn are building blocks of all polygons.

 > The Pythagoras theorem relates the lengths of the sides of a right-angle triangle.
 It's not obvious why it is true.
 It does follow though from the subdivision of a triangle into two right-angled triangles.
 There are also pretty geometric illustrations of why it is true.